julien-baeriswyl-heigvd/Teaching-HEIGVD-RES-2017-Labo-HTTPInfra/README.md

 In order to allow resolution, file `/etc/hosts` on UNIX-like operating systems, or `C:\WINDOWS\system32\drivers\etc\hosts` on Microsoft Windows series must be edited, to add IP address and domain name.
 In my case, it is `192.168.42.42 demo.res.ch`.

+#### About IP address destination of routes
+These IP address come from _Docker_ containers.
+Each container has an IP address.
+By default, container address is inside subnet `172.17.0.0/16` called `bridge`.
+Address allocation works on first-come/first-served principle, meaning address of a container from specific image can be different, according to others existing containers.

+This must be a problem.
+Because my proxy configuration is static, IP addresses have to remain same between each executions, to allow reverse proxy to keep working correctly.

+In order to avoid this problem, I prepared my own subnet in _Docker_, called `resnet13`.
+In this subnet, only mine containers are in execution, allowing me to use static IP address for my containers.
+I only have to be sure to kill all my containers in this subnet, before relaunching my app.

 ### Step 4
 This step consists of modifying static page content (from server of step 1), on the fly, directly in web browser.
 To achieve this, I used JavaScript in static page.